Raynos/trinity/README.md

 Load does not create a Document based on static.x

-The cb parameter takes a format of (error, domFragment, load)
+The cb parameter takes a format of `(error, domFragment)`

+Inside the JS files of a trinity the `load` function is blocking and takes `(uri, data)` as parameters and returns the document fragment.

 ## static.x